Resolving Turbulent Magnetohydrodynamics: A Hybrid Operator-Diffusion Framework: Summary and Conclusions

 In addition to reducing pointwise errors, the framework accurately reconstructs the kinetic and magnetic energy spectra across the entire wavenumber range, demonstrating the model's ability to recover both low- and high-frequency dynamics.
 Notably, it corrects the spectral deficit in the magnetic field—often the first quantity to exhibit high-frequency degradation in baseline models—restoring spectral consistency even at $\mathrm{Re} = 3000$.

 These findings establish a promising paradigm for surrogate modeling in computational physics.
 By delegating the learning of low-frequency, deterministic evolution to a neural operator and the high-frequency, stochastic corrections to a generative model, the proposed framework provides a principled way to overcome the spectral limitations of existing approaches.
+Our cross-regime analysis further validates this paradigm, demonstrating not only the necessity of specialized models for disparate physical regimes but also the framework's robustness to small parametric perturbations.
 This divide-and-conquer strategy is likely to generalize to a broad class of multi-scale problems in fluid dynamics, astrophysics, and plasma physics.

+We conclude by emphasizing that our analysis has been confined to the two-dimensional, incompressible, resistive MHD system at $\mathrm{Pr_m} = 1$.
+This deliberate choice enabled controlled dataset generation and systematic evaluation of the DINOs framework while retaining essential turbulent phenomena such as cascades and reconnection.
+The extension of this approach to fully three-dimensional turbulence---where anisotropy, Alfvénic interactions, and small-scale intermittency become central---as well as to regimes with magnetic Prandtl numbers significantly different from unity, are active directions of our ongoing research.
+These forthcoming studies will assess the broader applicability of DINOs across the diverse parameter regimes relevant to plasma physics and astrophysics.

-Future work may explore infusing physics-based constraints—such as PDE residuals—into the diffusion stage to enhance physical consistency~\cite{Shu2022PID}, as well as extending the framework to kinetic plasma models.
+Building upon our generalization study, a key direction for future work is the exploration of fine-tuning pre-trained models as a highly efficient strategy for adapting the framework to new, nearby physical parameters.
+Future work may also explore infusing physics-based constraints—such as PDE residuals—into the diffusion stage to enhance physical consistency~\cite{Shu2022PID}, as well as extending the framework to kinetic plasma models.
 These directions offer compelling opportunities to further improve fidelity, generalizability, and interpretability in the data-driven modeling of complex physical systems.